HYFR/FML/README.md

-# FML Instructions on how to run the program
+# Instructions on how to run the program

 ## Requirements
 Must have sqlite3 and Ruby installed.